 Making landfall in Massachusetts on August 19, 1991, Hurricane Bob hit with Category 2 status and 115 mph winds.
 Cutting a path across Southeastern Massachusetts towards the Gulf of Maine, the storm caused a 10- to 15-foot storm surge at Buzzards Bay and 50- feet of south-facing beach erosion on Nantucket and Martha’s Vineyard.
 Bob was blamed for 18 storm-related deaths and $2.5 billion worth of damage.
 The name ‘Bob’ has been retired.

 Hurricane Irene (2011)

-Though Irene weakened to a tropical storm immediately after landfall in North Carolina on August 28, 2011, the storm produced high winds, heavy rains, and flash flooding as it moved north — especially in western New England, and specifically in Vermont.
+Though Irene, the most recent of the worst hurricanes in New England history, weakened to a tropical storm immediately after landfall in North Carolina on August 28, 2011, the storm produced high winds, heavy rains, and flash flooding as it moved north — especially in western New England, and specifically in Vermont.
 Irene was blamed for at least 9 deaths in New England, and left thousands without power.
 Swollen rivers caused flooding that led to devastating damage for numerous roads, homes, and businesses.